 Apple has also made the hole smaller on the iPhone 14 Max.
 The notch is 20% narrower than on the iPhone 12 Pro, providing you a little more display space to work with even though there isn't an under-display camera.

 Every small amount helps, but you won't fully comprehend until you contrast this phone with the one from the prior year.

-The A15 Bionic chipset from Apple, which the company claims to be the best smartphone CPU currently on the market, powers the iPhone 14 Max, along with many other new iPhone models.
+The A16 Bionic chipset from Apple, which the company claims to be the best smartphone CPU currently on the market, powers the iPhone 14 Pro Max, along with many other new iPhone models (including iPhone 15 models).

 Throughout our study, it handled every program we opened with ease and had no issues with skipping.
 On a phone, each game launched quickly, and gaming was equally fluid.

 You won't see much of a difference if you have an iPhone 12 or a recent Android phone, but if you're updating from an earlier iPhone, you will.
 The 6GB of RAM and A15 processor keep everything working smoothly.

 On the Geekbench 5 software, the iPhone 14 Max scored 4718, a few points higher than the iPhone 13, which scored 4688.
 The iPhone 12 Pro, which achieved a score of 3669, is also outperformed by this device.